memfault/interrupt/_drafts/best-of-binutils.md

 The LLVM project has [clones](https://llvm.org/docs/CommandGuide/index.html#gnu-binutils-replacements) of most of the binutil commands we discussed above as well as a bunch of tools of its own.
 There's a healthy competition between the LLVM and GNU projects which means if a new feature makes it to one of them, there's typically work already underway to bring the other to parity.
-If you haven't looked at LLVM before, it's definitely worth checking out.
-We intend to do a deeper dive into some of the LLVM tools in a future article.
+If you haven't looked at LLVM before, it's definitely worth checking out!

 ### abidiff

-[abidiff](https://sourceware.org/libabigail/manual/abidiff.html#) analyzes two ELFs and compare them for compatbility.
+[abidiff](https://sourceware.org/libabigail/manual/abidiff.html#) analyzes two ELFs and compare them for compatibility.
 This can be an interesting tool to run on ELFs if you are linking libraries compiled with multiple compilers or maintaining a third party binary SDK and want to catch regressions.
-On ubuntu:
+I assume you can cross-compile it to work on OSX, but I typically just run it in an ubuntu docker image:

 ```
 $ apt-get install libabigail